oysteinjakobsen/minesweeper-clojure/README.md

 # Minesweeper

-I played with Clojure for the first time, which resulted in this implementation of the Minesweeper game.
+I recently played with Clojure for the first time, which resulted in this implementation of the Minesweeper game.
-The UI is text based and in a separate module from the core game functionality.
+The UI is text based and placed in a separate module from the core game functionality.

 ## Usage